 Firstly – yes, everything works – but the procedure for flashing ESP-12 etc has changed ever so slightly.
 I have updated the binary files to run on Espressif SDK 2.1.0 and updated the RBOOT code I use for OTA (over-the-air updating) to the latest version.

 To backtrack a little…

 For anyone new in here – some background - with help from several people and gleaning information from several libraries, I’ve written software to work with the ESP8266 SDK (not Arduino software) which has been in operation for some time, is very reliable and is subject to continuous development.
 It allows the ESP8266 to control things like simple lights, serial LEDs, PWM LEDs, handle various displays including I2c and SPI - and reading sensors etc, talking via WIFI and MQTT to whatever central system you have – for example a Raspberry Pi with Node-Red.
 I’ve written a node to allow endless units to log in and to provide central communications for them.

 I use Windows to develop the software using the Cherts unofficial development environment environment.
 This provides an IDE using Eclipse for running and compiling C code.
 It is not necessary to use any of this if you simply FLASH the ROMS which are available – but of course if you do use the IDE you can customise code for your own use.
-The projects Home Control 2016 and Nextion WiFi Touch Display both use the same software and are the end result of many years developing home control.
-Personally I access much of this equipment using Apps like Blynk and more recently Imperihome (see also this article, this and this).
+The projects Home Control 2017 and Nextion WiFi Touch Display both use the same software and are the end result of many years developing home control.
+Personally I access much of this equipment using Apps like Blynk and more recently Imperihome (see also this article, this and this) and of course the wonderful Node-Red dashboard.
 Tools I use in Node-Red include my own BigTimer node.
 All of these options were chosen after much deliberation.

 So what have I learned and what has changed?